 A slipped disc, or intervertebral disc herniation, happens when the spongy, doughnut-shaped pads between a dog's vertebrae shift out of place.
 These discs act like tiny cushions, protecting the spinal cord and absorbing impact from daily movements.
 When one slips or ruptures, it can put pressure on the spinal cord, leading to discomfort or even difficulty moving.

-Dogs with slipped discs might face anything from mild irritation to more severe issues like trouble walking.
+Dogs with slipped discs might experience anything from mild irritation to more severe issues, such as difficulty walking.
 The condition is part of intervertebral disc disease (IVDD), which affects certain breeds more often than others.

 Common Causes of Slipped Discs